Rally Squirrel: Public reaction

 On October 11, 2011, a different Rally Squirrel appeared at a press conference in Kiener Plaza, where Cardinal Glennon Children's Foundation announced that it had adopted the Rally Squirrel as its mascot for a fundraising drive.
 On the same date, the Cardinals announced that the Rally Squirrel would be participating in an October 12 team rally and that 40,000 rally towels with a squirrel motif would be distributed at that day's game of the 2011 National League Championship Series (which was Game 3, a 4-3 Cardinals victory).
 The Rally Squirrel, in the form of a performer wearing a squirrel costume with a Cardinals jersey, indeed joined the existing Cardinals costumed mascot Fredbird at pre-game rally events during the remainder of the postseason; this Rally Squirrel also assisted Fredbird and Team Fredbird in passing out T-shirts in the stands at Busch Stadium between innings.

 By October 14, 2011, sales of Rally Squirrel T-shirts had generated approximately $210,000 for the Cardinal Glennon Children's Foundation.

 The Rally Squirrel gained notoriety again in late January 2012 when it was announced that it would be immortalized with a Topps baseball card.
 The special-edition card is actually that of Cardinals player Skip Schumaker but instead of the traditional "face shot" the card features only Schumaker's pant leg in the photo background as the Rally Squirrel is seen dashing across the batters box.
 The Rally Squirrel was also immortalized on the St. Louis World Series rings.
 St. Louis singer/songwriter, Randy Mayfield wrote the song, "Rally Squirrel" that was featured on Fox News and on Fox Sports during game 6 of the 2011 World Series.

 Rally Squirrel and Cardinals mascot Fredbird walking the field at Busch Stadium during Game 7 of the 2011 World Series.

 Disposition

 A squirrel believed to be the Rally Squirrel was captured at Busch Stadium on October 8 and turned over to the Wildlife Rescue Center for eventual release in Castlewood State Park.
 As of October 11, four squirrels had been captured at Busch Stadium.
 The squirrel believed to be the actual Rally Squirrel was eventually released near the Wildlife Rescue Center's facility in Ballwin, Missouri.

 Decline to obscurity

 By the 2013 season, when the Cardinals again advanced to the World Series (although they lost to the Boston Red Sox), Rally Squirrel had faded into obscurity, with the St. Louis Post-Dispatch reporting that at the time of the World Series "you'd be hard-pressed to find any remnants of the squirrel today at the Cardinals store at Busch Stadium, aside from a pile or two of generic stuffed squirrels near the counter".

+On May 6, 2023, another squirrel interrupted play at Busch Stadium.
+Sportskeeda described this as "Rally Squirrel's comeback".

+In 2026, Phillips Petroleum offered a 15th anniversary Rally Squirrel pin as part of a promotion.